This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The meningococcal vaccine

 is an injection given to protect you from certain types of meningococcal disease.
 Meningococcal disease is an infection caused by meningococci bacteria.
 The infection may cause serious disease, such as meningitis.
 Meningitis causes swelling of the fluid and lining that covers your brain and spinal cord.
 Meningococcal disease is spread from person to person through the air.
-The vaccine begins to protect you 1 to 2 weeks after you get it and may protect you for 3 to 5 years.
+The vaccine begins to protect you 1 to 2 weeks after you get it.
+The vaccine may protect you for 3 to 5 years.

 - Persistent complement component deficiency (PCCD)